stujampur/xpmgla.github.io/dates/index.md

 ## Next meeting

 The first meeting of the XPM Gla group will take place on the **5th of February, in the Stella Lab between 3 and 5pm**.
-We hope that anyone interested in joining the group will come along and introduce themselves, following which we will be going for a drink at the Curler's Inn, to which everyone is also welcome.
+We hope that anyone interested in joining the group will come along and introduce themselves, following which we will be going for a drink at the Curler's Rest, to which everyone is also welcome.

 ## Upcoming meetings